 Twentynine Palms Visitor Center & Art Gallery

-In addition to the exhibition at the visitor center, Art In Public Places spotlights one of the murals this summer—Mural #19, Good Times at Smith’s Ranch—painted by local artist Tim O’Connor in 2002.
+In addition to the exhibition at the visitor center, Art In Public Places will spotlight one of the murals this summer—Mural #19, Good Times at Smith’s Ranch—painted by local artist Tim O’Connor in 2002.
 The mural can be seen on the south facing wall at 6296 Adobe Road.
-The mural celebrates the Smith family—Bill Smith who arrived in 1923, Thelma who became his wife in 1930, their six children, and their ice house, ice cream parlor, outdoor theater, recreation hall, water wells, showers and swimming pond that served desert homesteaders on hot summer days and nights.
+The mural celebrates the Smith family and their homestead endeavors in the 1930s, which included an ice house, ice cream parlor, and eventually outdoor movies that continue today as drive-in movies under the desert night sky each weekend.

-Art in Public Places exhibitions are hosted by the Public Arts Advisory Committee (PAAC) of the City of Twentynine Palms.
-For questions, contact Jon Beard at (760) 367-7562 or email: firstname.lastname@example.org.
+Art in Public Places exhibitions are presented by the Public Arts Advisory Committee (PAAC) of the City of Twentynine Palms.
+For more information, contact PAAC liaison Jon Beard at (760) 367-7562 or email: firstname.lastname@example.org.

-The Twentynine Palms Visitor Center is open daily at 73484 29 Palms Hwy. at the corner of Desert Queen Avenue in downtown Twentynine Palms, (760) 367-3445.
+The Twentynine Palms Visitor Center and Art Gallery is open daily, 10 a.m. to 4 p.m., at 73484 29 Palms Hwy. at the corner of Desert Queen Avenue in downtown Twentynine Palms, CA.